-That’s… Kenji reached his non-frozen hand up,
+That’s… Kenji reached his non‐crystallized hand up,

 …What?
 What do you mean?
 It was blue, and like, misty and stuff.

 That was a ghoul.

-up again and into the glass doors, then back to Kenji.
+Wait, what?
+A ghoul?
+Are you kidding? she looked up into the glass doors, then back to Kenji,

 Not a zombie… and ghosts don’t bleed.

-But… ghouls aren’t supposed to be real.
+But… ghouls aren’t real.
 That was just like… a medieval thing they believed back then, right?

-That uh… was not a legend.
+No. Well, some things are just legends.
+This uh… was not a legend.

 I… dunno if I… look, do you know how to fix what happened to you?